kevinbooth/portfolio-site/README.md

 # GYKA Single Page Web Application

-This is an example application using Vue and the Wordpress Rest API
+This is an example application using Vue and the Wordpress REST API

 ### Frontend:
 * Javascript